 Demonstrate a combination of technical and professional skills for a variety of application domains.

-Apply socio-technical, and humanistic perspectives to implement/create information science artifacts for diverse settings.
+Apply socio-technical and humanistic perspectives to create and/or implement information science artifacts for diverse settings.

 Plan life-long learning skills to respond to challenges facing information professionals in a culturally diverse and dynamic global society.

 Add Professional Polish with our Information Sciences Minor